-I’ve had a couple different careers, but I’ve always written poetry, even if I just kept it to myself for many years.
+I’ve had a couple different careers, but I’ve always written poetry, even if I kept it completely private.
 In 2002, I graduated from Clemson University with a BS in horticulture and a minor in poetry.
+I worked at a plant nursery, did landscape work for the South Carolina Botanical Garden and for The City of Clemson’s Parks Department.
+I then worked as a grocery store florist for 13 years.
 Later in life, I decided to get my MFA in poetry, which I earned in 2012 from Butler University in Indianapolis.
-I have worked for a plant nursery, done landscape work for the South Carolina Botanical Garden and for The City of Clemson.
-I also worked as a floral department manager at a grocery store for 13 years.
-Currently, I am an adjunct English professor at IUPUI and Ivy Tech Community College in Indianapolis.
-I also teach classes at the Indiana Writers Center.
+Currently, I am an adjunct English professor at Indiana University Purdue University Indianapolis, Ivy Tech Community College, Marian University and Butler University in Indianapolis.
 In addition, I am the founder and editor in chief of The Indianapolis Review.
-I have two sons and live in Speedway, Indiana, a mile from the famous Indy 500 racetrack.
+I have two sons and live very near the famous Indy 500 racetrack.